emilio2hd/myinterviews/README.md

 ```
 vagrant provision --provision-with update_app
 ```

+# Email Configuration
+My Interviews has support to send email only by smtp.
+:warning: Note: As of July 15, 2014, Google increased [its security measures](https://support.google.com/accounts/answer/6010255) and now blocks attempts from apps it deems less secure.

 # Contributions
 If you want to contribute, open a issue or send me a pull request. ;)